 That changed four years ago when I worked with a more pressure-sensitive tablet.
 From there, hopelessness transformed into possibilities, but I still had a hard time translating my artistic abilities onto my tablet and screen.

-Astropad is a good option for making the shift to digital art, without buying a graphics tablet.
-Your drawing results are there for you on both your iPad and MacBook screen.
+Astropad Studio is a good option for making the shift to digital art on your iPad, without buying an expensive graphics tablet.
+Your drawing results are there for you on both your iPad and desktop screen.

 If you are struggling to see your drawing potential digitally, here are 7 tips to help the journey:

 1. Work on a large artboard, and scale down for finalizing files

 When you scale down, you’ll maintain image quality.
 You risk pixelation when you resize your canvas from small to large.
 Utilize zooming in and out to go into detail, especially if you are working on a smaller iPad screen.

 2. Try going monochromatic, or start with a different color background

 This helps if you don’t know where to start, or if you have trouble with color, shading, and line development.
 A blank white canvas, or access to oodles of colors, can be distracting.
 You can always experiment and add colors after you have your drawing down.